sbwoodside/dundasvalleyorchestra.ca/concerts/index.md

 ## NEXT CONCERT

-### A Costume Party for Kids of All Ages
+### Travelling Again

-#### Sunday, October 30, 2022 at 3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)
+#### Sunday, February 12, 2023 at 3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

-Join the Dundas Valley Orchestra in a Halloween Costume Party, complete with a costume parade, prizes and special guest performers from the Hamilton Suzuki School of Music.
-The DVO will perform popular music for the season from film and stage – spooky and exciting music by Gounod, Badelt and Saint Saens with some of your favourite characters from Harry Potter, Star Wars and more!

-Supported by the Dougher Community Fund.
+The DVO will take you on a musical journey in a travelogue concert featuring music from popular vacation destinations — a voyage through melodies as we start to travel again after the pandemic.
+Music from Canada, Ireland, Germany, South America, France and England.

 _Admission is free.
 DVO gratefully accepts donations, and tax receipts are provided for donations of $10 or more._

 _DVO is comprised of talented amateur musicians from the Hamilton area.
-Audience members are welcome to meet the musicians at the post-concert reception.
 The venue is wheelchair accessible._

 ***

 ## UPCOMING CONCERTS

-### Travelling Again

-#### Sunday, February 12, 2023 at 3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

-The DVO will take you on a musical journey in a travelogue concert featuring music from popular vacation destinations — a voyage through melodies as we start to travel again after the pandemic.
-Music from Canada, Ireland, Germany, South America, France and England.

 ### Swing into Spring!